 We finish our finance dashboard example with stats on net profit margin, quick and current ratio, followed by the budget variance.
 The full scope can be accessed on our dashboard in full-screen mode.
 The quick and current ratio will show us the liquidity status of our company while the net profit margin is one of the most important indicators of a company’s financial status and health.
 It basically shows how much net income is generated as a percentage of revenue.
 This part of the dashboard clearly demonstrates that the financial state of the company is on track and going well.
 The budget variance below shows us if our gains are positive or negative.
 Errors while creating the budget such as wrong assumptions, faulty mathematics or relying on stale data can all lead to changes in the variance.
 Therefore, it is important to create it as accurately as possible, and this financial reporting dashboard will help you in the process.

 This finance dashboard example provides an easy to understand overview of the income statement from revenue to net profit, enhanced by relevant performance ratios.
-The finance dashboard centers around four important financial indicators; gross profit margin, OPEX ratio, operating profit margin, and net profit margin.
-The heads-up information, right at your fingertips, can be further utilized to reveal month-to-month trends in the OPEX ratio and the constituent subcomponents of that ratio, as well as year-to-date statistics of earnings before interest and taxes (EBIT).
+The finance dashboard centres around four important financial indicators; gross profit margin, OPEX ratio, operating profit margin, and net profit margin.
+The heads-up information, right at your fingertips, can be further utilised to reveal month-to-month trends in the OPEX ratio and the constituent subcomponents of that ratio, as well as year-to-date statistics of earnings before interest and taxes (EBIT).
 Finally, the financial dashboard gives a succinct breakdown of the four financial category subcomponents of the overall income statement.

 We start with revenue which is mainly influenced by selling price and number of units sold and is indicated without taking into account other expenditures or taxes.
 Subtracting the cost of goods sold shows the gross profit of your company and indicates the earnings after expenditures.
 OPEX refers to the costs that your company incurs as a result of performing its normal business operations.
 These “unavoidable” costs are inherent in any business operation but imperative to understand completely.
 In this finance dashboard template, we specifically look at the OPEX for sales, marketing, it, and general & administrative expenses.
 We also include other income and expenses in the P&L statement which might include costs incurred from restructuring and currency exchange, amongst others.
 The resulting earnings before interest and taxes (EBIT) and especially its trend is one of the main metrics to describe the financial situation of a company.
 At the end - after (subtracting) all cost related to interest and tax payments - you have your net profit.
 The net profit is the standard calibration for evaluating the success or failure of a company or certain aspects of its operations.